Macroscopic properties of equity markets: stylized facts and portfolio performance: Capital distribution curve and market diversity

 where $\mathsf{rank}_i(t)$ is the rank of stock $i$ at time $t$, $\gamma_k$ and $\sigma_k$ are suitable {\it rank-based} constants and $W_1, \ldots, W_n$ are independent Brownian motions.
 In words, \eqref{eqn:rank.based.diffusion} says that the log market capitalization, $\log X_i$, of stock $i$ has drift $\gamma_k$ and volatility $\sigma_k$ when it has rank $k$ at time $t$.
-Focusing on rank-based behaviours limits the number of parameters.
-For example, the system \eqref{eqn:rank.based.diffusion} is specified by $2n$ parameters while an unrestricted covariance matrix requires $\frac{1}{2}n(n+1)$.
-In Section \ref{sec:rank.based.properties} we report some empirical evidence of rank dependence. {\it Interacting particle systems} such as \eqref{eqn:rank.based.diffusion} are not straightforward to analyze since the coefficients are discontinuous in the state variable.\footnote{In \eqref{eqn:rank.based.diffusion} the coefficients are piecewise constant.
+Focusing on rank-based behaviours limits the number of parameters in a parsimonious fashion as these features are typically more stable and eliminate the need for tracking the dependencies in a changing collection of securities.
+For example, the system \eqref{eqn:rank.based.diffusion} is specified by $2n$ parameters while an unrestricted covariance matrix based on the security names requires $\frac{1}{2}n(n+1)$ with $n$ increasing as new securities are introduced.
+In Section \ref{sec:rank.based.properties} we report some strong empirical evidence of rank dependence. {\it Interacting particle systems} such as \eqref{eqn:rank.based.diffusion} are not straightforward to analyze since the coefficients are discontinuous in the state variable.\footnote{In \eqref{eqn:rank.based.diffusion} the coefficients are piecewise constant.
 Existence of a weak solution follows from the theory in \cite{BP87}.} Also, the dynamics of the {\it ranked} market weights $\mu_{(k)}(t)$ and the {\it gaps} $\log \mu_{(k)}(t) - \log \mu_{(k+1)}(t)$ involve delicate concepts such as local times, collisions, as well as, reflections over polyhedral boundaries.
-Under suitable structural conditions on the parameters, it can be shown that a process such as \eqref{eqn:rank.based.diffusion} is ergodic and has a unique stationary distribution, under which the (expectation of the) capital-distribution curve is qualitatively similar to the ones shown in Figure \ref{fig:full_capdist}.\footnote{The subsystem consisting of the largest $K$ stock is called an {\it open market} in \cite{KK21}.} They also capture some other rank-based properties such as the {\it higher volatility of smaller stocks} (Section \ref{sec:rank.volatility}).
+Under suitable structural conditions on the parameters, it can be shown that a process such as \eqref{eqn:rank.based.diffusion} is ergodic and has a unique stationary distribution, under which the (expectation of the) capital-distribution curve is qualitatively similar to the ones shown in Figure \ref{fig:full_capdist}.
+They also capture some other rank-based properties such as the {\it higher volatility of smaller stocks} (Section \ref{sec:rank.volatility}).
 Nevertheless, we observe that most, if not all, results in this literature rely on ergodicity in the limit $t \rightarrow \infty$ and the stationary distribution.
 Consequently, these models need not, and usually do not, capture (qualitatively or quantitatively) short and medium term behaviours of the observed equity market.